 For more information on this project visit Transport NSW - Newcastle Inner City Bypass.

 The Waratah Station Upgrade is being delivered as part of the Transport Access Program, a NSW Government initiative to provide a better experience for public transport customers by delivering accessible, modern, secure and integrated transport infrastructure.

-New Intercity Fleet - Station and Signally Modifications - extension of platforms
+New Intercity Fleet - Station and Signal Modifications

 Newcastle Light Rail

 The NSW Government's Revitalising Newcastle

 The nbn™ network is Australia’s new landline phone and internet network.
 The rollout of this network is currently underway in the Newcastle LGA and is being undertaken by nbn co limited (NBN) which is a government business entity.